0xd4rk5id3/0xd4rk5id3.github.io/posts/proving_grounds/monitoring.md

 ![Alt text](/posts/res/mon4.png)

-we can load up the metasploit using the following command:
+we can load up metasploit using the following command:

 ```msfconsole```